[Coronavirus] Education in coronavirus times: trial and error

 "Several problems were reported with the technical implementation of online courses, and while these can probably be worked around somehow, the real 'Erasmus experience' is unlikely to be the same," reads the report published by the Erasmus Student Network (ESN).

-For those who were taking part in an EU's mobility programme, the commission called on high education institutions to be "as flexible and pragmatic a possible" to help students to achieve their learning agreements.
+For those who were taking part in an EU's mobility programme, the commission called on higher education institutions to be "as flexible and pragmatic a possible" to help students to achieve their learning agreements.

 However, according to ESN research, the majority of students do not know what will happen to their grants and only 24 percent of the respondent reported that they will keep, partially or fully, their Erasmus scholarship.